gab-lee/42SG_Piscine/c00/readme.md

 - write (0/1/2) 0 is keyboard input, 1 is terminal output 2 is error output

 #EX02
 - same as EX01, just change direction and starting pointc <= 'a' instead of c >= 'z'

+#EX03
+- write cannot output integers, 0 must be coded as a character